-Then, you will need to travel from Lima to Cusco.
+Then, you will travel from Lima to Cusco.
 There are many ways to do so, but since you only have one week to visit Peru, we recommend you take a domestic flight.
 In this magical city you can find a city tour since there is so much to explore.

 Visiting Machu Picchu